This post is a guide to visiting Haleakala National Park on Maui and everything you should know before booking a trip there.

 Always check the Haleakala opening hours before you go because they may vary during your visit.
 Check out the National Park’s official website for opening hours and to confirm which sites and trails are open on your intended visit day.

-The park is closed on all major holidays.
+The park is open on all major holidays.

 Entrance Fees for Haleakala National Park